Flavien/quickconstructor/README.md

 ## Usage

 QuickConstructor is very easy to use.
-By simply decorating a class with the `[QuickConstructor]` attribute, the source generator will automatically create a constructor based on fields and properties declared in the class.
+By simply decorating a class with the `[QuickConstructor]` attribute and making the class `partial`, the source generator will automatically create a constructor based on fields and properties declared in the class.
 The constructor will automatically update to reflect any change made to the class.

 QuickConstructor offers options to customize various aspects of the constructors being generated.